The difference between growth and scaling and why it matters

 Early fundraising rounds are used to construct the MVP and determine market fit; if more investment can be obtained, it will be utilized for rapid growth.

 The typical scaleup has a product that scales effectively, appealing to a much larger market of consumers than the one now being served.
-However, because it developed swiftly as a company, many internal procedures aren't scalable.
+However, many internal procedures aren’t scalable because they developed swiftly as a company.

 Company expenditure rules are the most prominent example of this.
-You don't need an expenditure policy if your business is still of a modest size.
+You don’t need an expenditure policy if your business is still modest.
 Someone may immediately arrange anything with the founders if they need to travel or make a purchase.
-However, this is no longer an option once you have many offices and a sizable group of individuals traveling simultaneously.
+However, this is no longer an option once you have many offices and a sizable group of individuals travelling simultaneously.

 Startup companies typically have a natural culture.
 The majority of your staff has the same objectives and passions, you carefully choose your hires, and everyone is seated in the same space.